DeveloperWOW64/DeveloperWOW64/README.md

 ### Hello! 🧑🏽‍💻
 Welcome to my GitHub profile.
 Here you'll find most of my creations and other things I might want to share with you.
 I am a new developer, who is well, new.
-(Oh, god) I like to code Python and C#.
-I am developing a project called [StoryGame](https://github.com/DeveloperWOW64/Storygame).
+(Oh, god) I like to code Python, C# and Swift.
+I am currently developing a project called [StoryGame](https://github.com/DeveloperWOW64/Storygame), but I'm also working on many more!.
 (Most) Of my repositories are free to collaborate, just submit a pull-request, and I'll see if I want to add it.
 To reach me, you can!
 Just click [here](mailto:devwow64@gmail.com).

 For my YouTube channel make sure to click [Here](https://www.youtube.com/channel/UCMLvI_HBgar65sV-a5JQDpg)